 “The fashion industry is facing increasing global scrutiny of its environmentally polluting supply chain operations,” researchers wrote.
 “Despite the widely publicized environmental impacts, however, the industry continues to grow, in part due to the rise of fast fashion, which relies on cheap manufacturing, frequent consumption, and short-lived garment use.”

 The production of clothes generates a significant amount of greenhouse gas emissions, including carbon dioxide and methane, which contribute to climate change.
-The fashion industry is responsible for about 4% of global carbon emissions, according to the United Nations Environment Programme’s Sustainable Fashion: Communication Strategy 2021 – 2024, the same as the countries of Germany, France, and the U.K. combined.
+The fashion industry is responsible for about 4% of global carbon emissions, according to the United Nations Environment Programme’s Sustainable Fashion: Communication Strategy 2021 – 2024.
+The fashion industry produces as much emissions as Germany, France, and the U.K. combined.
 Unchecked fashion production will account for 26% of all carbon emissions by 2050.

 Additionally, the highly toxic dyeing and finishing process of clothes involves a vast amount of water.